 Protections Offered by Commercial Property Insurance

 Commercial property insurance protects you when you rent your property for use by a third party.
-While your tenants are allowed to legally inhabit your property, you as the owner are still liable in many situations if and when things go wrong.
+While your tenants are allowed to legally inhabit your property, as the owner you are still responsible in many situations if and when things go wrong.

 Though at times overlooked by commercial landlords, commercial property insurance is necessary.
 Why?
-Very few contracts with tenants explicitly say that the owner isn’t liable in the event of a problem.
+Very few contracts with tenants explicitly state that the owner isn’t responsible in the event of a problem.
 Below are specific protections offered:

 - Damage from natural disasters.
 In the event that your property falls in line with the path of a hurricane or tornado, you as the property owner are typically responsible for such expenses as debris removal, building demolition, and even rebuilding costs.
-Few people think such situations will happen to them, but you needn’t look much farther than the major storms that have hit the U.S. in recent years causing massive amounts of property loss to understand that this threat is real: 2005’s Hurricane Katrina caused an inflation-adjusted economic loss of $119 billion and 2012’s Hurricane Sandy cost an inflation-adjusted economic loss of $77.3 billion.
+Few people think such situations will happen to them, but you needn’t look much further than the major storms that have hit the U.S. in recent months and years, causing massive amounts of property loss, to understand that this threat is real: 2005’s record-breaking Hurricane Katrina caused an inflation-adjusted economic loss of $119 billion.

 - Tenant law suits.
 Commercial property insurance may also offer protection if you need to sue a tenant who has not paid rent or has destroyed your property with malicious intent.

 - Injury liability.
-Such insurance can also cover if, for instance, a visitor slips on ice in your parking lot, requires expensive surgery and subsequently sues you.
+Such insurance can also help cover the costs if for example, a visitor slips on ice in your parking lot, requires expensive surgery, and subsequently sues you.

 - Break-ins.
 If someone forcibly enters your building, causing damage and stealing property, you’ll want to have a commercial property insurance policy on your side.

 Additional Benefits: Greetings, Tax Man!